 The programs help students grow intellectually, socially, aesthetically, and culturally.
 They teach students to think critically and encourage them to draw connections between areas of knowledge and to use problem-solving techniques and concepts from many disciplines.
 They give students an awareness and understanding of their own culture and of other cultures' values, and ways of life.
 IBO students are highly recruited by colleges and universities around the world.

 For more information about the IB Organization and education, click here.

-The International Baccalaureate Organization (IBO) Primary Years Programme (PYP) is a transdisciplinary program of international education designed to foster the development of the whole child.
-The PYP is designed for students ages 3 to 12.
-It focuses on the total growth of the developing child so that it touches hearts as well as minds and encompasses social, physical, emotional and cultural needs in addition to academic development.
+The International Baccalaureate Organization (IBO) Primary Years Program (PYP) is a transdisciplinary program of international education designed to foster the development of the whole child.
+The PYP focuses on the total growth of the developing child so that it touches hearts as well as minds and encompasses social, physical, emotional and cultural needs in addition to academic development.

 The PYP draws on research and best practices from a range of national systems with a wealth of knowledge and experience from international schools to create a relevant, engaging, challenging, and significant educational framework for all children.

 The curriculum framework consists of development of and balance among five essential elements: conceptual understanding, acquisition of knowledge, development of skills, demonstration of positive attitudes, and taking of responsible action.
 The knowledge component is developed through inquiries into six transdisciplinary themes of global significance that are supported and balanced by six subject areas.
 Students incorporate every subject area during the completion of each of the six multi-week programs of inquiry throughout the year that are designed around the transdisciplinary IBO themes: sharing the planet, who we are, where we are in place and time, how we express ourselves, how the world works, and how we organize ourselves.

 To access our school's Program of Inquiry, please click here.

 The HDS middle school curriculum contains ten subject groups naturally integrated in an transdisciplinary approach.